SeergeyL/Scalable-Chat/README.md

 | message:message | New message was sent to the websocket      |
 | message:edit    | Message update event sent to the websocket |
 | message:delete  | Message delete event sent to the websocket |

+# TODO

+- [ ] Add Kafka Cassandra Source Connector and Elasticseach Sink Connector
+- [ ] Write api to access data from Cassandra and Elasticsearch
+- [ ] Add service discovery to balance the load between websocket servers
+- [ ] Cassandra driver can't be used with async/await syntax, replace with asynchronous wrapper